 - Midwives + OBGYNs.
 OBGYNs are surgeons, critical in cases where a surgical intervention like a c-section is necessary.
 However, midwives are experts in physiologic birth, and data shows their care results in the fewest medical interventions.
 We believe the best care takes the best of both disciplines, and it’s critical for OBGYNs and midwives to work together.

 - Supportive provider network.
 A healthy and happy pregnancy, birth, and postpartum involves much more than textbook clinical care.
 We believe in bringing together a multidisciplinary care team based on your needs that includes doulas, lactation consultations, mental health therapists, pelvic floor therapists, nutritionists, and more.

 And finally, how do we pull off this collaboration?
 Partly through our clinical protocols and training, but also through Oula’s patient portal.
 To start, we offer both in-person and virtual appointments to suit the changing times and your schedule.
 But we also provide messaging with your care team to bridge the gap between appointments, as well as a map of all the key decisions and educational topics to work through as you progress through your pregnancy journey.
 There are many things in pregnancy and birth that may not be fully under your control, but we will lay out the pieces that are in your control and help you navigate your path.

-And perhaps the best part: Oula will be in-network with all major insurance providers, including Medicaid, because we believe everyone deserves access to the best care.
+And perhaps the best part: Oula accepts most major insurance providers, including Medicaid, because we believe everyone deserves access to the best care.